 For this recipe, I set out to make a festive holiday cocktail, and I feel like I ended up with the most Michigan drink of all time.
 An ode to my home state, in a glass!

 To make this Bourbon Apple Cider Punch, start by grabbing a carton of local apple cider.
 The best apple cider comes from Michigan apples, and no, I’m not at all biased.
-You’ll also need a bottle of Champagne or sparkling wine.
-If you want to keep it in Michigan, several Michigan wineries make sparkling wine!
+It’s also great in apple cider mules.

-Bourbon is one of my favorite spirits, especially in the winter, and I think it pairs especially well with apple cider and ginger ale.
+Bourbon is one of my favorite spirits (I even make bourbon mules), especially in the winter, and I think it pairs especially well with apple cider (see also: my apple cider old fashioned) and ginger ale (it also makes an awesome maple bourbon glaze for your Thanksgiving turkey).
 There are a few Michigan-made bourbons on the market, so seek those out if you wish.

 Instead of having to make a separate cocktail for each guest, simply set out a punch bowl, an ice bucket, and some glasses, and let your friends serve themselves.
-Happy Holidays!
+Add this to your Thanksgiving recipes list (along with my apple rose tart and stuffed baked apples), and Happy Holidays!

 - 1 bottle (750 mL) Champagne or sparkling wine

 - 4 cups (32 ounces) apple cider